Y-wing: Depiction

 Y-wings make a theatrical appearance in Rogue One (2016), an anthology film set immediately prior to the events of the original Star Wars film.
 Here the Y-wings of Gold Squadron are shown playing a pivotal role during the Battle of Scarif in disabling an Imperial Star Destroyer with ion torpedoes.
 The same Gold Squadron features in the original Star Wars movie (1977) as they take part in the attack on the Death Star.
-Led by squadron leader Jon Vander (Angus MacInnes), Y-wings made the first unsuccessful "trench run" on the Death Star's exhaust port, and only one Y-wing would survive the battle itself.
+Led by squadron leader Jon Vander (Angus MacInnes), Y-wings make the first unsuccessful "trench run" on the Death Star's exhaust port, and only one Y-wing survives the battle itself.
 (The pilot of the surviving Y-Wing was identified in Star Wars Legends sources as Keyan Farlander but was later revised to be Evaan Verlaine following the acquisition by Disney).
 Luke Skywalker pilots a Y-wing in the animated segment of the 1978 Star Wars Holiday Special.
-Y-wings made a brief appearance at the end of The Empire Strikes Back (1980) when the heroes are reunited with the Rebel fleet, and feature alongside other Rebel starfighters during the climatic space battle of Return of the Jedi (1983).
+Y-wings make a brief appearance at the end of The Empire Strikes Back (1980) when the heroes are reunited with the Rebel fleet, and feature alongside other Rebel starfighters during the climactic space battle of Return of the Jedi (1983).

-Background material further describes that, after the defeat of the Empire, Koensayr introduced a new version of the Y-wing to capitalize on the fighter's popularity.
-This BTA-NR2 model emulates the look of the Rebel-modified Y-wings both because the public was more familiar with this version and because it allowed for greater customization.
-While outwardly mimicking the "classic" Y-wing design, the BTA-NR2 features various upgrades including stronger shields and more sophisticated sensors.
-These versions of the Y-wing would appear during the climax of Star Wars: The Rise of Skywalker (2019) as the Resistance attempts to defeat the reborn Emperor Palpatine.
+After the Empire is defeated, Koensayr introduces a new version of the Y-wing to capitalize on the fighter's popularity.
+This BTA-NR2 model features various upgrades but emulates the look of the Rebel-modified Y-wings.
+This is because the public is more familiar with this version and because it allows for greater customization.
+These versions of the Y-wing appear during the climax of Star Wars: The Rise of Skywalker (2019) as the Resistance attempts to defeat the reborn Emperor Palpatine.